Using jotai to Control Application State#

 })

-/** An atom for checking if any todos are completed */
+/** An atom to check if there are any completed todos */

 export const anyTodosDone = atom((get) => {